 In 1961, President Kennedy signed the Foreign Assistance Act, which created USAID.
 The president also introduced the Peace Corps the same year, which was intended to spread America’s goodwill and positive image across the globe.

-In the 1970s, the Foreign Assistance Act underwent substantial changes which gave food, nutrition and healthcare aid priority when assisting a foreign nation.
+In the 1970s, the Foreign Assistance Act underwent substantial changes that gave food, nutrition and healthcare aid priority when assisting a foreign nation.

 In the 1980s, we saw the introduction of a new method of aid giving: using celebrities to gain support for a cause.
 In 1985, the Live Aid concert, featuring stars like Led Zepplin, Queen, Tina Turner and Madonna, raised $140 million toward fighting poverty and hunger in Africa.
 This was at a particularly urgent time due to a major drought in Ethiopia that caused widespread famine.